kaustcovid19/data/en/StateOfTheState/USUnemployInsurWeeklyClaims/README.md.txt

 Update frequency :
 Weekly (but usually takes 12 days to update)

+NOTE :
-NOTE : By the time the next weekly update is recieved it is observed that Government performs some adjustments to the previous week figures too!
+(1)By the time the next weekly update is recieved it is observed that Government performs some adjustments to the previous week figures too!
+(2) Its a Seasonally Adjusted Data

 Data sources:
 https://www.dol.gov/ui/data.pdf